open-quantum-safe/oqs-demos/openssh/README.md

 ```
 a generic system without processor-specific runtime optimizations is built, thus ensuring execution on all computers (at the cost of maximum runtime performance).

+## Updating the liboqs version
+Currently the used version of liboqs is [0.4.0](https://github.com/open-quantum-safe/liboqs/releases/tag/0.4.0).
+Be aware that upon changing this version, which can be done in the [Dockerfile](Dockerfile), the default algorithms may change.
+If this is the case [sshd_config](sshd_config)/[sshd_config](sshd_config) must be updated accordingly.
 ## Usage

 Information how to use the image is [available in the separate file USAGE.md](USAGE.md).